withastro/docs/src/pages/en/core-concepts/framework-components.md

 ## Hydrate Interactive Components

 A framework component can be hydrated using a `client:*` directive.
-This is a component attribute to define how your component should be rendered and hydrated.
+This is a component attribute to define how your component should be **rendered** and **hydrated**.
 It describes whether your component should be rendered at build-time, and when your component's JavaScript should be loaded by the browser, client-side.

-Most directives will **render** the component on the server at build time, and **hydrate** the component on the client at run time according to the specific directive.
+Most directives will render the component on the server at build time.
+Component JS will be sent to the client according to the specific directive.
+The component will hydrate when its JS has finished importing.

 ```astro
 ---